Get the bastard!

 He nodded.
 “Is that how you pronounce it?”

-She graced him with a sweetly smile.
+She graced him with a sweet smile.
 “So I’m told.”
 Gosling poured them goblets and left them a bowl of coconut shavings.

 “Your man?”
 Neuvil asked, glancing at Umberto.